NEONScience/NEON-Data-Skills/_posts/DATAVIZ/2016-08-23-DataVis-plotly-R.md

 Here we use the example dataframe `economics` that comes with the package.

-    # Set working directory to the data directory
-    # setwd("YourFullPathToDataDirectory")

     # load packages
     library(plotly)  # to create interactive plots
     library(ggplot2) # to create plots and feed to ggplotly()